 Market shocks could also arise from upheaval caused by changing governments, as the US, UK and India have all headed to the polls this year.

-It’s also escalated Israel’s conflict with Iran, including triggering the first-ever direct strike on Israel by Iran in April, a subsequent Israeli counterstrike.
-More recently, the growing regional war saw Israel target Hezbollah leaders in Lebanon.
+The Israel-Hamas war has escalated Israel’s conflict with Iran, including triggering the first-ever direct strike on Israel by Iran in April, a subsequent Israeli counterstrike.

 In addition to supply disruptions, oil-producing countries — such as OPEC members and Russia — can have an outsized influence on the economies of rivals by manipulating the price of crude oil exports through reduced production.